Codeless Network Testing

-FlowCODER is a WISIWYG network programming framework for rapid prototyping, debugging, validation, fuzzing as well as functional, load, and security testing of computer networks.
+FlowCoder is a WISIWYG framework for prototyping, debugging, validation, fuzzing as well as functional, load, and security testing of computer networks.
 It allows building and decoding packets for a variety of network protocols, sending them on the wire, receiving and analyzing incoming network traffic, matching requests with replies, keeping and changing the state and much more.

-A finite-state machine built from graphical blocks connected with software wires.
-The machine sends, receives, analyzes packets and changes state based on the analysis.
+An executable flowchart of a protocol finite-state machine built from graphical blocks interconnected with software wires.
+Sends, receives, analyzes packets, matches requests with replies, keeps and changes the state.

 Build any packet from scratch.
 Select the layers and the stacking order.
 Mandatory elements are added by default.
 Optional elements are added with a few clicks.

-Your Pcap is your template.
-Import a Pcap file into FlowCODER and get an executable Flowchart template right away.
-You'll be up and running in 5 mins.
+Your Pcap file is your template.
+Import it into FlowCoder and get an executable Flowchart boilerplate right away.
+You'll be up and running in a few mins.

 The incoming packets are delivered to Flowchart fully pre-parsed.
 The packet received or any part of it can be saved into a local or global variable for further use.